The effects of turbulence on galactic nuclear gas rings: Abstract

 \section{Abstract}

-The gas dynamics in the inner few kiloparsecs of barred galaxies often result in configurations that give rise to nuclear gas rings.
-A long-standing question is the relationship between the gas dynamics on few-kpc scales and gas transport to the inner few hundred pc.
-Here we compare hydrodynamic simulations of gas in two different galactic barred potentials out to a radius of $2$~kpc.
-We include self-gravity and a large-scale turbulence driving module.
-Our aim is to study how the formation of gaseous nuclear rings is affected by changing the gravitational potential, the bar pattern speed, and the strength of the turbulence.
-The former two effects have been discussed in the literature; we use two different gravitational potentials that represent the inner few kpc of the Galaxy, and two values for the bar pattern speed (40 and 63 km s$^{-1}$ kpc$^{-1}$).
-The simulations show that our turbulence method produces smaller nuclear rings and enhances gas migration towards the inner few pc of the Galaxy, compared to the simulations without turbulence.
-We also find that a bar pattern speed of 63 km s$^{-1}$ kpc$^{-1}$, in concurrence with a large turbulent energy injection, yields results that are consistent with 1) measurements of the inclination of the bar with respect to the line of sight, and 2) observed line-of-sight velocity signatures of the Central Molecular Zone.
+The gas dynamics in the inner few kiloparsecs of barred galaxies often results in configurations that give rise to nuclear gas rings.
+However, the generic dynamical description of the formation of galactic nuclear rings does not take into account the effects of thermal pressure and turbulence.
+Here we perform 3D hydrodynamic simulations of gas in a galactic barred potential out to a radius of $2$~kpc.
+We include self-gravity and a large-scale turbulence-driving module.
+We study how the formation of gaseous nuclear rings is affected by changing the bar pattern speed and the strength of the turbulence, and compare the results to simulations with a relatively high sound speed.
+We use two values for the bar pattern speed that have been discussed in the literature for our Milky Way Galaxy (40 and 63 km s$^{-1}$ kpc$^{-1}$).
+Our results show that turbulence produces broader and smaller nuclear rings, and enhances gas migration towards the inner few pc of the galaxy, compared to simulations without turbulence.